-Two modes are defined between FR VCs and FR over MPLS networks:
+Two mapping modes are defined for frame relay over MPLS networks:

 - 1. The first one is called "one-to-one" mapping mode.
-With one-to-one mapping mode, for each frame relay VC, a pair of MPLS LSPs (one for each direction of the traffic) is established between a pair of Pes as described in the previous sub-clause. - 2.
-The second mapping mode is called "port mode".
-With this mapping mode multiple frame relay VCs related to a port are assigned to one pair of MPLS LSPs.
-In this mode, all the VCs (including DLCI 0) are transparently transported between PEs.
+With one-to-one mapping mode, for each frame relay VC, a pair of MPLS LSPs (one for each direction of the traffic) is established between a pair of PEs as described in the previous sub-clause. - 2.
+The second mapping mode is called "many-to-one mode".
+With this mapping mode multiple frame relay VCs between a pair of frame relay devices (CEs) controlled by the same frame relay signalling VC are assigned to one pair of MPLS LSPs.
+In this mode, all the frame relay VCs (including the signalling channel assigned to DLCI = 0) are transparently transported between PEs.

-As specified in clauses 8, 9 and 11, the encapsulation of frame relay information is different between the two mapping modes.
+As specified in clauses 8, 9 and 12, the encapsulation of frame relay information is different for the two mapping modes.

-7 Frame Relay over MPLS Network Interworking Requirements
+7 Frame Relay over MPLS Requirements